nexusofthings/nexusofthings.github.io/README.md

 # nexusofthings.github.io

-Personal site built with [Quarto](https://quarto.org), modelled on kskbhat.github.io: research, publications, software, experience, conferences, CV, teaching, notes and a blog.
+Personal site built with [Quarto](https://quarto.org), modelled on other publicly available sites to document my academic and personal information (and of course, with the help of AI).

 It rebuilds and deploys on every push.

 ## Preview locally